decred/dcrwallet/rpc/documentation/api.md

   and only secrets of that account are used when creating input scripts.
 It's also missing options similar to Core's signrawtransaction, such as the sighash flags and additional keys.

 ___

+#### `CreateSignature`

+The `CreateSignature` method creates a raw signature created by the private key of a wallet address for transaction input script.
+The serialized compressed public key of the address is also returned.
+The raw signature and public key are useful when creating custom input scripts.

+**Request:** `CreateSignatureRequest`

+- `bytes passphrase`: The wallet's private passphrase.

+- `string address`: The address of the private key to use to create the signature.

+- `bytes serialized_transaction`: The transaction to add input signatures to.

+- `uint32 input_index`: The index of the transaction input to sign.

+- `SigHashType hash_type`: The signature hash flags to use.

+  **Nested enum:** `SigHashType`

+  - `SIGHASH_OLD`
+  - `SIGHASH_ALL`
+  - `SIGHASH_NONE`
+  - `SIGHASH_SINGLE`
+  - `SIGHASH_ALLVALUE`
+  - `SIGHASH_ANYONECANPAY`

+- `bytes previous_pk_script`: The previous output script or P2SH redeem script.

+**Response:** `CreateSignatureResponse`

+- `bytes signature`: The raw signature.

+- `bytes public_key`: The serialized compressed pubkey of the address.

+**Expected errors:**

+- `InvalidArgument`: The private passphrase is incorrect.

+- `InvalidArgument`: The address can not be decoded.

+- `NotFound`: The address is unknown by the wallet.

+- `InvalidArgument`: The serialized transaction can not be decoded.

+- `InvalidArgument`: The input index does not exist in the transaction.

+___